realworldocaml/book/en/variables-and-functions.md

 ((typ ocamltop)(name variables-and-functions/main.topscript)(part 26))
 ```

-Note that you have to be careful when dealing with operators containg
+Note that you have to be careful when dealing with operators containing
 `*`.
 Consider the following example.

 ```frag